Archit03/CreditCard-Fraud-detection/README.md

 1. Install the required libraries using `pip install -r requirements.txt`.
 2. Ensure the dataset file (`creditcard.csv`) is in the same directory.
+3. Create a Virtual env to run `ML.py`.
-3. Run the `ML.py` script to train and evaluate machine learning models.
+4. Run the `ML.py` script to train and evaluate machine learning models.

 ## Machine Learning Models